sandover/sandover.github.io/content/index.md

 # meta :: supernatural

-I was **Product Manager** for Supernatural's platform and tools, which was partly about operational excellence in the near term (supporting a live online service and a daily workout production schedule), and partly about establishing a longer term strategic approach to new technology opportunities appearing up and down the stack.
+I was **Product Manager** for [Supernatural](https://www.meta.com/quest/supernatural/?srsltid=AfmBOooyxoCsviqu1AxBQb4izCCYIbOUIY7LcFUPDqHkhV1QHp5bcBVZ)'s platform, tools, and technology stack.
+This meant operational excellence day to day (supporting a live online service and a daily workout production schedule), as well as a longer term strategic approach to new technology opportunities appearing up and down the stack.

-On the frontier side, I led a 0 -> 1 exploration of an AI-powered Supernatural experience for Meta smart glasses, a category now starting to be called "AI glasses".
+On the frontier side, I led a 0 → 1 exploration of an AI-powered Supernatural experience for Meta smart glasses, a category now starting to be called "AI glasses".
 Instead of the Supernatural app’s traditional pre-recorded workouts, we prototyped a dynamically-generated form of audio coaching that adapts to the user in real time.
 I co-developed three distinct product visions, created cross-org partnerships, and drove to a first functional prototype in less than a quarter.

 On the platform side, I led many projects, including foundational support for a signature feature, multi-player workouts (“[Supernatural Together](https://www.youtube.com/watch?v=nPbTulVYctA)”).
 I also led compliance efforts for the Washington State "My Health My Data" law, partnering closely with Meta legal to de-risk the product and keep momentum.